Osborne flags new scheme to allow credit easing

 "No aspect of economic policy is more important than returning Britain to a growth trajectory," IoD Director General Simon Walker said in a statement, as the group launched its own growth plan, including lower taxes and further spending cuts.

-Some economists also argue that lower growth could derail the deficit reduction plan.
-Paul Johnson, Director of the Institute of Fiscal Studies, told Reuters that more fiscal pain was likely in the years beyond 2015.
+Some analysts also argue that lower growth could derail the deficit reduction plan, but ministers have insisted they will not change course.

-Osborne announced a number of smaller measures to provide some relief to hard-pressed British households, worth some 1.15 billion pounds and funded with money not spent by government departments.
+Osborne announced a number of smaller measures to provide some relief to hard-pressed British households, worth some 1.15 billion pounds ($1.79 billion) and funded with money not spent by government departments. ($1 = 0.642 British Pounds)